vippsas/vipps-ecom-api/vipps-ecom-api.md

 The URL is normally a `https://` URL, which automatically opens Vipps if the apps is installed.

+#### isApp

-It is possible to explicitly force a `vipps://` URL by sending the optional `isApp` parameter:
+If the payment is initiated in a native app it is possible to explicitly force a `vipps://` URL by sending the optional `isApp` parameter in the initiate call:

-* `"isApp":false` (or not sent at all): The URL is `https://`, which handles everything automatically for you.
+* `"isApp": false` (or not sent at all): The URL is `https://`, which handles everything automatically for you.
   The phone's operating system will know, through "universal linking", that the `https://api.vipps.no` URL should open the Vipps app, and not the default web browser.
-  **Please note:** In some cases this requires the user to approve that Vipps is opened, but this is only the first time.
+  **Please note:** In some cases this requires the user to approve that Vipps is opened, but this is usually only the first time.
 * `"isApp": true`: The URL is for an deeplink, for forced app-switch to Vipps, with `vipps://`.
   **Please note:** In our test environment (MT) the scheme is `vippsMT://`